-As established in Matras and Pedersen (2024), the dynamics of multi-rotor systems are influenced by both the rotor count and the size of each individual rotor.
+As established in Matras and Pedersen (2024), the dynamics of multirotor systems are influenced by both the rotor count and the size of each individual rotor.
 This complicates any general study on the topic by making results case dependent, but it can be omitted by discussing overall system behavior at steady-state, which is what will be done in this work.

 From a control perspective one can identify two main modes of operation at steady-state: unconstrained and constrained operation.
-The former case considers the phase in which the main goal of a wind turbine is to maximize its energy production.
-This is typically achieved by using the well-known Maximum Power Point Tracking (MPPT) controller that dictates a generator torque proportional to the rotational velocity squared, as discussed in Johnson et al. (2006).
-While this has proven to work well for single-rotor turbines, its efficacy for the multi-rotor case has still to be proven.
+The former case considers the phase in which the main goal of a windturbine is to maximize its energy production.
+This is typically achieved by using the well-know Maximum Power Point Tracking (MPPT) controller or derivations of it.
+While this has proven to work well for single-rotor turbines, its efficacy for the multirotor case has still to be proven.
 To this end, the results from applying the MPPT algorithm to each individual turbine is compared to the numerically optimal solution.

 The second mode of operation, the constrained mode, can be trickier to handle due to the system complexity and the varying nature of the constraints.
 Algorithmically, this complicates the design because the MPPT algorithm is no longer viable, and other controllers need to be developed.
 The present work will consider the numerically optimal solution, even though this can be too complex for real-time control.
-An advantage of the numerical optimal solution is that the solutions relatively easily can be computed for any desired constraints, of which the individual power constraint, a net bending moment constraint and yaw moment constraints are considered here to highlight some interesting properties of multi-rotor systems.
+An advantage of the numerical optimal solution is that the solutions relatively easily can be computed for any desired constraints, of which the individual power constraint, a net bending moment constraint and azimuthal torque constraints are considered here to highlight some interesting properties of multirotor systems.

-The findings from the two modes of operation are then used to inform a novel control strategy for multi-rotor wind turbines that by definition of Skogestad and Postlethwaite (2005) is self-optimizing, thus operating close to the numerically optimal solution using inherent system properties.
+The findings from the two modes of operation are then used to inform a novel control strategy for multirotor windturbines that by definition of Skogestad and Postlethwaite (2005) is self-optimizing, thus operating close to the numerically optimal solution using inherent system properties.
 It is worth noting that also this analysis only considers the steady-state behavior and substantial engineering efforts still need to be made to get a proficient dynamic control system.

-3 Modeling
+60 3 Modeling

-The foundation of the analysis is a simple steady-state multi-rotor model presented in Matras et al. (2024) based on the actuator disk concept.
+The foundation of the analysis is a simple steady-state multirotor model presented in Matras et al. (2024) based on the actuator disk concept.
 The main novelty of this model comes from the inclusion of the aerodynamic interactions between the rotors.
-Wind shear is also included as an extension of the model presented in Matras et al. (2024), and the required model parameters are adjusted to fit a 23-rotor wind turbine as shown in Fig. 1.
-Taking inspiration from the NREL 5 MW reference turbine from Jonkman et al. (2009), the net rated power of 5 MW, and total swept area, is divided equally among all the turbines and the center of the tightly packed multi-rotor turbine coincides with the hub height of the NREL 5 MW reference turbine.
+Wind shear is also included as an extension of the model presented in Matras et al. (2024), and the required model parameters are adjusted to fit a 23-rotor windturbine as shown in Fig. 1.
+Taking inspiration from the NREL 5 MW reference turbine from Jonkman et al. (2009), the net rated power of 5 MW is equally divided among all the turbines and the center of the tightly packed multirotor turbine coincides with the hub height of the NREL 5 MW reference turbine.
 Additionally, the rotors are set to have pairwise opposing rotational directions so that the axial torques cancel out.
-The blockage effect as evaluated in McTavish et al. (2015) is not included, as this would require a more complex model.